Integrate the iOS SDK

 -

-Open your application project and select the appropriate target.
+In Xcode, open your project and select the appropriate target.
+Add the required

 Add

-MarketingCloudSDK.bundleto Copy Bundle Resources in your target’s Build Phases settings.
+MarketingCloudSDK.bundleto Copy Bundle Resources under Build Phases. -

 For reference documentation on SDK configuration methods, refer to these links:

-PushModule - For MobilePush iOS SDK versions 8.x:
+PushModule - For MobilePush iOS SDK version 8:

-PushModule - For MobilePush iOS SDK versions 7.x:
+PushModule - For MobilePush iOS SDK version 7:

 MarketingCloudSDK

-The configuration example in this section uses the MarketingCloudSDK ConfigBuilder configuration method, as it’s the most flexible means to support your application’s usage of MobilePush.
+The configuration example in this section uses the MarketingCloudSDK ConfigBuilder configuration method, as it’s the most flexible means to support your application’s usage of the MobilePush SDK.

-Configuring the SDK using a JSON file (included in our GitHub repository) is deprecated.
-We encourage you to move existing implementations to the builder method.
-For more information on our configuration methods, see the MarketingCloudSDKConfigBuilder reference for SDK versions 7.x and the PushConfigBuilder reference for SDK versions 8.x.
+Configuring the SDK using a JSON file is deprecated.
+Move existing implementations to the builder method.
+For more information about configuration methods, see the MarketingCloudSDKConfigBuilder reference for SDK version 7 and later, and the PushConfigBuilder reference for SDK versions 8 and later.

 All method names contain the prefix sfmc_.
 This convention allows the application implementing the SDK to avoid namespace collisions between the external libraries it uses.
 The MarketingCloudSDK doesn’t cause compile, link, or runtime collisions with other code your application implements.
-For more information, see Apple's documentation on Customizing Existing Classes.
+For more information, see Apple Developer Documentation: Customizing Existing Classes.

 Configure the SDK in your application using the Access Token, App ID, App Endpoint, and MID values noted when you Retrieve Required SDK Configuration Data.